 If a victim is killed in an aggressive driving accident, their surviving family members may be able to bring a wrongful death claim against the defendant driver.
 Spouses and other relatives of the decedent can bring this type of claim, as well as survival actions in cases where the victim did not die immediately.

 Consult a Washington, D.C.
 Lawyer Regarding Your Car Accident Claim

-Attorney Roger Gelb appreciates the sense of injustice that often follows a car crash, particularly one caused by an aggressive driving accident.
+Attorney Roger Gelb appreciates the sense of injustice that often follows aggressive driving accidents in Washington DC.
 The emotional aftermath and physical harm faced by people injured in a vehicle collision can prove overwhelming.
 At Gelb & Gelb, we are here to help you set forth a claim for maximum damages, including future costs that help you cover all anticipated expenses related to the accident.
 Attorney Gelb’s diligent representation has helped secure more than one hundred million dollars’ worth of compensation for accident victims.
 To understand more about the specifics of your legal case, call our office today at (202) 331-7227 or fill out our online form.